Bulgarian Jewry

 Publicizing the Rescue of Bulgarian Jewry during the Holocaust

-The synagogue building for the Zemer HaZayit Congregation in Efrat will be dedicated not only in memory of Rabbi Asa but also in honor of Bulgarian Jewry.
-As a way of continuing Rabbi Asa’s legacy, the synagogue will serve as a platform to publicize the rescue of Bulgarian Jewry during the Holocaust.
-A photo exhibit chronicling this unique story will appear in the lobby of the synagogue building as a way to recognize the Bulgarian nation for its heroism.
-The Congregation plans on hosting an annual event close to Yom Hashoah (Holocaust Remembrance Day) to share the story about how Bulgaria’s Jewish citizens were saved and to recognize Bulgaria and its people for their critical role in this rescue.
-The first such event took place on April 20, 2017 and was co-sponsored by Zemer HaZayit and the Efrat Community Center.
+Rabbi Asa was a proud Bulgarian Jew who spent almost 50 years recognizing the heroic efforts of Bulgaria in rescuing all of its Jewish citizens during the Holocaust.
+As a way of continuing Rabbi Asa’s legacy, the Spitz Zemer HaZayit Congregation publicized this story and in this way honored Rabbi Asa’s life mission.
+The Congregation co-sponsored an event on April 20, 2017 with the Efrat Community Center close to Yom Hashoah (Holocaust Remembrance Day) to share the story about how Bulgaria’s Jewish citizens were saved and to recognize Bulgaria and its people for their critical role in this rescue.
 At this event, the movie “Salvador” was screened which tells the story of the capsizing of a ship in 1940 bringing Jews from Bulgaria to the British Palestine Mandate.
 A panel of speakers, including a representative of Yad Vashem, gave a broader historical perspective to the Salvador story by sharing the experiences of Bulgarian Jewry during the Holocaust.